utkarsh160/Moviefix-app/README.md

 ![Movie Poster](/src/assets/images/movie-poster.png)

+**How to Get Started:**
+1. Clone the repository.
+2. Install project dependencies with `npm install`.
+3. Start the development server using `npm run dev`.

 **Key Features:**
 - Explore movies by year and genre with smooth scrolling.
 - Efficiently load additional content as you scroll using Intersection Observers.